The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 \subsubsection{Rayleigh-Taylor Instability}

 One popular fluid-mixing test is the Rayleigh-Taylor instability.
 It can be used to explore how well the code can describe unstable, growing modes.
 The setup we use is taken from \citet{Hopkins2015}.
-The calculations are preformed in a two-dimensional periodic box with side-lengths $1$, where the particles at $y<0.1$ and $y>0.9$ are fixed as boundary conditions.
+The calculations are preformed in a two-dimensional periodic box with side-lengths $1$, populated with $65536$ particles where the particles at $y<0.1$ and $y>0.9$ are fixed as boundary conditions.
+In contrast to the other codes, for \textsc{Arepo} the boundary particles are not fixed but instead a relflective boundary condition is used.

 A fluid of high density ($\rho=2$) is placed on top of a low-density medium ($\rho=1$) in hydrostatic equilibrium.
 For this test-case, we take $\gamma=1.4$, as for a diatomic gas, such as molecular hydrogen and apply the constant gravitational acceleration:

 To allow the instability to grow, a small velocity perturbation at the phase boundary is introduced \citep[for more details see][]{Hopkins2015}.

 In Fig.~\ref{fig:rt} we show that all methods are perfectly able to evolve the instability.